Let's get started!

 7. Bonus section: Allow evaluators to assign additional points over and above 100 in the scorecards.
 Check more on how to assign bonus.

 8. Answer 1.
 Answers are the response options that evaluators can choose when completing the scorecard.
 You determine the response options and points for each response.
 You can have as many response options as you choose.
 Simply click on Add answer to add another response option.
+If you want to only have one point answer you will have to add a N/A option to your question.

 9. ADD N/A ANSWER.
 This gives you the option to include a Not Applicable option.
 Not all questions may apply equally to all evaluations.
 In the event that this option is selected by an evaluator, PlayVox adjusts the scoring as a percentage of the total points.
 The percentage is weighted according to the assigned points.